Spring Lake Ranch Therapeutic Community Notice of Privacy Practices

 - We can not release your confidential healthcare information other than that which is identified in the Notice.

-- You have the right to restrict the use of your confidential healthcare information.
+- You have the right to request restrictions on certain uses and disclosures of your confidential healthcare information.
 However, SLR may choose to refuse your restriction if it conflicts with providing you with quality healthcare or if it is an emergency situation.

 - You have the right to receive confidential communication about your protected healthcare information.